CAN YOU REALLY RUN A QUALITY CAMPING PROGRAM FOR JUST $5?

 Yes!
 In most countries CCI works, the cost of living is much lower than it is in the developed world.
 For this reason things like food and camp materials are much cheaper which contributes to very low program costs.

 In addition CCI does not invest large amounts of money in buildings and other capital projects.
 CCI strives to minimizes these costs which often lead to substantial, ongoing operating and administrative costs.
-We believe these programs are best run out of existing facilities (such as schools, community centers and churches) which are familiar to the children and are often vacant at the time of the camping season.
+We believe these programs are best run out of existing facilities (such as schools, community centres and churches) which are familiar to the children and are often vacant at the time of the camping season.
 Because of these vacancies these facilities are also available for a minimal cost and in most cases are free.

+HOW IS MY DONATION USED?
 We feel a great deal of urgency at CCI to reach the world with a message of hope while doors are open.
 For this reason our core objectives include pursuing a high level of efficiency and minimizing administrative costs.

 We believe it is important that these programs “belong” to the local church.
 When a church takes ownership of these programs we see the effects are positive and long lasting.
 CCI values indigenous leadership (all programs are led by national leaders) and encourages local financial contribution.
 Many countries contribute a significant portion of the programs costs (some countries as much as 100% of program costs are funded from within that country.)
 Churches that initially are unable to contribute financially toward the cost of these programs often are able to contribute within a short period of time (1-5 years) because of the sustainable church growth that results from these programs.

 WHAT IS THE CHURCH’S INVOLVEMENT IN RUNNING A CAMP?

 1. Recruiting campers from within their community – Campers are typically recruited from within a small radius of the church that hosts the camp.
 This makes the follow up effort easier for the churches that host camping programs.
 Churches typically recruit between 20-100 campers per week.